POWRi Midget Racing: History

+The Gateway Racing Midget Series debuted in 2005, and was rebranded the POWRi National Midget Series in 2006 after a lawsuit by Gateway International Raceway owner Dover Motorsports.

-The Lucas Oil POWRi West Series was launched in 2012.
+The POWRi West Midget Series was launched in 2012.

 POWRi is the only current midget series to compete at Lucas Oil Speedway in Wheatland, Missouri.

 POWRi has expanded to other countries in order to grow midget racing on an international level.
 It entered into a multi-year agreement to sanction the POWRi Lucas Oil Australian Speedcar Super Series and the POWRi Lucas Oil New Zealand Midget Super Series.
 The three series operate under the same technical regulations and procedures.
 It establishes a platform for a Midget World Championship, which POWRi organized for the 2013/14 season.
 The 16-race series began in Australia and New Zealand in December 2013 and it ended in June 2014 with four events in Illinois, United States.

-In November 2016, POWRi announced that they would begin to sanction the Lucas Oil POWRi WAR Sprint Car Series for the 2017 season.
+In November 2016, POWRi announced that they would begin to sanction the POWRi WAR Sprint Car Series for the 2017 season.
 The organization sanctioned the Elite Sprint Car Series for the 2018 season, but the partnership was dissolved in 2019.

-POWRi Lucas Oil National Midget League
+POWRi National Midget League

-Lucas Oil is the title sponsor for the National Midgets; they are 900 pound cars putting out up to 370 horsepower racing on dirt tracks from 1/5-mile bullrings to high banked half miles.
+The National Midgets are 900 pound cars putting out up to 370 horsepower racing on dirt tracks from 1/5-mile bullrings to high banked half miles.

 Drivers such as Tony Stewart, Jeff Gordon, Ken Schrader, Kasey Kahne, Ryan Newman, Kyle Larson, Christopher Bell and Rico Abreu plus many others have used these cars as stepping-stones to Nascar and the IRL.